ksatyaki/JacoROS/README.md

 ##For Jaco USB access

-### Copy Jaco udev rule to your udev rules folder
+## Copy Jaco udev rule to your udev rules folder
 ```
 cd to the cloned "JacoROS" folder
 sudo cp udev/99-jaco-arm.rules /lib/udev/rules.d/
 ```

-### Copy the Kinova folder from the jaco_ros package to you home folder or alternatively install the Jaco driver as described in the Jaco documentation (docs and bins can be found in the "Jaco Software" folder)
+## Copy the Kinova folder from the jaco_ros package to you home folder or alternatively install the Jaco driver as described in the Jaco documentation (docs and bins can be found in the "Jaco Software" folder)
 ```
 sudo cp -r Kinova ~
 ```

+### The old documentation is below for reference.

 JacoROS
 =======